mproffitt/importmanager/README.md

 Execution properties control how each builtin method behaves.
 Each method may implement its own properties.

+#### `move` and `copy`

+- `compare-sha` If a duplicate file is detected and this property is set, the function will calculate sha256 sums for both source and destination files.
+  If the sha256 sums do not match, the filename will have a numeric integer attached to it and the copy will commence.
+For example, `mydoc.docx` would become `mydoc_1.docx`.

 #### `install`

 The install handler currently accepts the following additional properties

 - `lowercase-destination` The final filename will be converted to lowercase
 - `strip-extension` Strips the file extension from the final destination filename

+`install` also inherits `compare-sha` as it uses `copy` as part of its operation.

 ### Other configuration options